Small-Fish-Dev/small-fish-dev.github.io/src/blogs/shootandbuild_ctf.md

 - Landmine lifetime reduced from 3 to 2 minutes

 <Heading title="Summary" caption="from wheatleymf" />
 I think we've done really good job for the past 2.5 weeks.
-Yart is doing amazing work on tools and expanding the gunplay, ceitine suffered through all complicated .vox file format shenanigans and now making and importing custom maps is much easier than before, and I myself had fun with combining art & programming for implementing new gear.
-It is probably still too early to talk about the game release, but game is definitely shaping up really well, and all of us have done some really solid work.
-Once again, no promises on the date for the next playtest.
-But don't forget to visit Small Fish discord for latest news!
+Yart is doing amazing work on gamemodes, ceitine suffered through all complicated .vox file format shenanigans and now making and importing custom maps is much easier than before, and I myself had fun with combining art & programming for implementing new gear.

+We won't talk about our plans on the release date for now, but the game is definitely shaping up really well.
+Visit our Discord for new announcements in the near future!

 <Heading title="TL;DR" />

-- New playtest on [date is currently undecided]
+- New playtest on November 16th 19:00 GMT
 - Implemented Capture the Flag gamemode
+- Implemented Zombie Infection gamemode
 - Implemented game loop for TDM/FFA
 - Implemented match end screen & map vote
 - Added new secondary weapon, .357 Revolver